-- 4. Full-Time Undergraduate Equivalent Enrollment - 5.
-Full-Time Graduate Equivalent Enrollment - 6. # of Full-Time Equivalent Staff - 7. # of Full-Time Equivalent Faculty
+- 4. Full-Time Undergraduate Equivalent Enrollment (as reported in IPEDS) - 5.
+Full-Time Graduate Equivalent Enrollment (as reported in IPEDS) - 6. # of Full-Time Equivalent Staff (as reported in IPEDS) - 7. # of Full-Time Equivalent Faculty (as reported in IPEDS)